How to Network with Other SMMAs

 The most successful entrepreneurs get to where they are because they know when they need help and how to go about getting it from others along the way.

-By networking with others in your industry, you can workshop solutions to unfeasible issues and receive word-of-mouth recommendations about your services.
+By networking with others in your industry, you can talk about solutions to unfeasible issues and receive word-of-mouth recommendations about your services.

 How to network effectively also depends on what your goals are.
 You can network to grow your customer base or to create referrals from industry experts.
 You can also network to find mentors or peers.
 Growing your network is particularly important when you’re working to scale your marketing agency.